Salted apples and love…

 My grandfather gave me walks and the woods and with that came a significant sense of ease in the natural world that has never left me.
 My art, using the photographs taken on these walks, combined with gold or copper leaf, foil or paint, depicts these vibrant moments.
 It is an invitation to connect to the places I love.

-“It is all about people and what they care about.
+“My work is all about people and what they care about.
 The stories that are being lived right now – next door, on the other side of the world, anywhere and everywhere – are what call my name.”

-Anne films and produces high quality, documentary-style promotional videos that can range from a 30 second spot on your website to a full length DVD.
+In addition to her still photography and portraits, Anne films and produces high quality, documentary-style promotional videos that can range from a 30 second spot on your website to a full length DVD.

 Please email Anne for current availability, rates, and production estimates.